 Registration.
-After declaring a program of study accepted applicants are provided a course schedule and registration information.
+After declaring a program of study and paying the Enrollment Fee accepted applicants are provided a course schedule and registration information.
 See the section of this catalog "Academic Information" for fuller details.

 More Information

 Individuals interested in learning more about the educational opportunities at Mid-Atlantic Christian University are encouraged to write, call, or plan a campus visit.
 Direct all inquiries to: